zulip/zulip/zerver/webhooks/opsgenie/doc.md

-### Get Zulip notifications for your OpsGenie events!
+Get Zulip notifications for your Opsgenie events!

 1. {!create-stream.md!}